ehdaaalmatrafi/Laravel-project/README.md

 # Laravel-project

-laravel project with admin dashboard controlling users and dynamic data.
+laravel project with admin dashboard controlling users and dynamic data. for wadi makkah company.